 Your feedback is extremely important to the University.
 Each year you will be asked to provide feedback in a variety of ways which includes:

-Upon receipt, your annual report will be considered by staff within Academic Quality and Compliance and the relevant School.
+Upon receipt, your annual report will be considered by staff within Academic Quality and Enhancement and the relevant School.
 You will receive a response highlighting any actions which the School, College or University may need to take as a result of your feedback.
 Your report and feedback is also shared with students.
-The Academic Quality and Compliance team produce an annual overview of all reports received by the University.
+The Academic Quality and Enhancement team produce an annual overview of all reports received by the University.

 In addition the University of Central Lancashire appoints an Institutional Examiner to review this report and provide external feedback on the External Examiner system in place.